5 Loyalty Card Ideas for your Coffee Shop

 Tier 3 (50 points): Your most loyal customers will definitely save up their points, so make sure they get something of high value in return, like a discount on their entire purchase.
 Or, perhaps a donation to a charity.

 There are a few things to consider when you’re developing your rewards.
 First, you want to ensure that your rewards won’t cut your bottom line too drastically.
 Second, you need to make sure that your rewards will incentivise your customers.
-Before you implement your loyalty programme, survey your customers via email or through employees and ask them what type of rewards appeal to them the most.
+Before you implement your coffee loyalty card programme, survey your customers via email or through employees and ask them what type of rewards appeal to them the most.

 Step 3: Choose software to help manage your programme

 When it comes to loyalty programmes, simplicity is the key to success — you don’t want customers to feel like they’re applying for a credit card when all they want is to get a free coffee or muffin once in a while.
 Ease of use is also essential for participants in a loyalty programme, being one of the key areas mentioned by shoppers for improvement.
 That’s why digital programmes make so much sense.
+A suitable system for managing your loyalty programme should be on your checklist of essential equipment for your coffee shop.

 Square Loyalty, for instance, integrates with your cafe point of sale.
 When you’re checking a customer out, you can easily enroll them just by asking them to enter their phone number and points get automatically tracked.
 Each time they come back, they can enter their phone number to earn and redeem rewards right from the point of sale.
 All of the purchases and points are logged in your POS’s Customer Directory so you get a holistic view of your customers’ activities.
-And your customer doesn’t have to worry about carrying around a card.
+And your customer doesn’t have to worry about carrying around a coffee loyalty card.

 Step 4: Promote the programme